SirajRafique/Rock-Paper-Scissors/README.md

 1. A python essential template was already created to get the project working in a mock terminal and out onto a webpage.

-2. We need to create a list of requirements that our project needs to run.
+2. Use pip3 freeze > requirements.txt to import required dependencies.

-3. In order for the project to run on Heroku, we need Heroku to install these dependencies.
-The list of dependencies will go in our requirements.txt file.
+3. In order for the input method to work correctly make sure you add a new line character \n at the end of the text inside the input method.

-4. Use the following command in the terminal 'pip3 freeze > requirements.txt'.
+4. Make sure your code is ready to be imported.

 5. Create an account with Heroku - sign up for free and fill out the form.